-After hosting several creative writing contests for young Okanagan Valley writers in 2006–2008, Yasmin launched the British Columbia Youth Writers Camp for 8–18 year old writers, in 2009.
-Camp is held annually, the first week in July, at Penticton Campus of Okanagan College.
+After hosting several creative writing contests for young Okanagan Valley writers in 2006–2008, Yasmin launched the British Columbia Youth Writers Camp for 8–18 year old writers.
+Camp was held annually at the Penticton Campus of Okanagan College until 2016.

-Since 2007, Yasmin has organized a unique program for the South Okanagan Raise a Reader Program for the Penticton Herald newspapers, where she invites authors and their books into school to discuss with students the importance of reading and writing.
-The RAR program gifts a copy of the author’s book to each student.
+Beginning in 2007, Yasmin organized a unique program for the South Okanagan through Raise a Reader, sponsored by the Penticton Herald newspapers.
+She invited authors and their books into school to discuss with students the importance of reading and writing.
+The RAR program gifted a copy of the author’s book to each student.

 For her involvement with literacy and children Yasmin has been the recipient of several awards.

-British Columbia Community Achievement Award, April 28, 2010, for my spirit, imagination, dedication and contributions in my community, from Lieutenant Governor, Steven Point and Premier Gordon Campbell.
+British Columbia Community Achievement Award, April 28, 2010, for her spirit, imagination, dedication and contributions to her community, from Lieutenant Governor, Steven Point and Premier Gordon Campbell.

 Okanagan College Honourary Fellow Award, June 5, 2012, for literacy (BC Youth Writers Camp and RAR Programs) and philanthropy (Rick and Yasmin Thorpe Scholarship Fund and Okanagan College Foundation), from President Jim Hamilton.

-The Queen’s Jubilee Medal, May 2013, for my work with literacy, from Senator Richard Neufeld.
+The Queen’s Jubilee Medal, May 2013, for her work with literacy, from Senator Richard Neufeld.

-The Community Partnership Certificate of Recognition, June 10, 2013, for my work with Raise a Reader in schools, from School District 67 Board of Trustees Chair, Ginny Manning.
+The Community Partnership Certificate of Recognition, June 10, 2013, for her work with Raise a Reader in schools, from School District 67 Board of Trustees Chair Ginny Manning.

-Introduced to Prime Minister Steven Harper, Summer 2013, by my Member of Parliament Dan Albas, as his first editor.
+Introduced to Prime Minister Stephen Harper, Summer 2013, by her Member of Parliament Dan Albas, as his first editor.